What if my individual health insurance plan is changing or being cancelled?

 - Look for other plans outside the Marketplace.
 This is a good option if you don’t qualify for lower costs based on your income.
 If you do qualify for lower costs, you can get those savings only if you enroll through the Marketplace.

-If your plan lets you renew your plan without the new rights and benefits
+If your insurance company lets you renew your plan without the new rights and benefits

-If you have a plan that doesn’t offer the new rights and protections, you may be able to renew it.
+If you have a plan that doesn’t offer the new rights and protections, you may be able to renew it annually until 2016.

-If your plan offers you the chance to renew this kind of plan, it must send you a notice explaining:
+If your plan insurance company offers you the chance to renew this kind of plan, it must send you a notice explaining:

 Once you have all the facts, you can make a decision about your next steps.
 You can renew your plan, shop for a new plan in the Marketplace, or buy a plan outside the Marketplace.

-If your insurer offers to renew your coverage, the price for 2014 may change.
+If your insurer offers to renew your coverage, the price may change.

 More Answers: Plan changes and cancellations